zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 - Follow along the video with your code editor.
 It will show you how to use Express to accomplish the same thing we did in the previous exercise.
 - The video uses Insomnia.
 You can use any GUI REST client, such as Insomnia, Postman, or VS Code extensions, such as REST Client or Thunder Client.
 You probably have one installed, as you had some exercises using a REST client in the front-end module.
 There is no need to have more than a single GUI REST client.
 You can try out a few, but stick with one you like.

-**Note:**

-Generally, you will find yourself using the following HTTP methods to database operations:
+**Note.** Generally, you will find yourself using the following HTTP methods and SQL commands in your REST API:

 - app.get - SELECT
 - app.post - INSERT